Proportoids

 This paper introduced proportoids as sets endowed with a 4-ary analogical proportion relation satisfying a suitable set of axioms which are rooted in but different from Lepage's initial axiomatization.
 We then introduced proportional homomorphisms and their congruences and showed that they are related in the usual sense via kernels.
 Moreover, we introduced proportional analogies and showed that in transitive proportoids, they satisfy the strong proportion-preserving principle and are thus closely related to proportional homomorphisms.
 We showed how partial proportional analogies can be constructed from an enumeration and a selection function.
 We introduced a number of binary relations between unary mappings on proportoids.
 Finally, we introduced a notion of similarity in terms of analogical proportions.

 From a mathematical point of view, it is interesting to further develop the mathematical theory of proportoids as initiated in this paper in analogy to other algebraic theories like, for example, lattice or category theory.
 In particular, proportoids can be combined with other relations or operations to form advanced proportoids; for example, we can combine a proportoid $(P, ::)$ with a semigroup $(P,\cdot)$ to form a ``semigroup proportoid'' $(P,\cdot, ::)$, given a suitable set of additional axioms which guarantee that $\cdot$ and $::$ interact properly.

 From an artificial intelligence perspective, it is interesting to transfer the concepts introduced in this paper to settings relevant in AI-research.
 For example, in analogical logic programming \cite{Antic23-23} we study analogical proportions between logic programs and their structure-preserving mappings as introduced in this paper, which form a powerful symbiosis for logic program synthesis by analogy.
-In that context, p-homomorphisms and p-functors correspond to syntactic logic program transformations preserving the analogical relationships between programs---this can be interpreted as a form of learning novel logic programs by analogy-making which appears to be a very promising approach to symbolic learning.
+In that context, proportional homomorphisms and analogies as introduced here correspond to logic program transformations preserving the proportional relationships between programs --- this can be interpreted as a form of learning novel logic programs by analogy, which is a promising novel approach to symbolic learning.
 Finally, conceptually comparing the notion of similarity introduced in \prettyref{§:p-Similarity} with the one in \cite{Antic23-2} appears interesting.

-From an algebraic point of view, it is interesting to study the mathematical properties of proportional algebras, homomorphisms, congruences, and functors and to analyze which concepts and results in the literature on universal algebra can be lifted from ordinary to proportional algebras.
-For instance, one might ask whether the set of all p-congruences on an algebra forms a complete lattice or whether the natural map of a p-congruence is a p-homomorphism.